AVOID “SELL YOUR HOUSE FOR CASH” GIMMICKS

 - They’ve owned their home for over 30 years.

-These three things make that person a target for real estate investors and wholesalers.
+These three things make the owner, estate, trust or entity, a target for real estate investors and wholesalers.
 What are investors and wholesalers?
 An investor is someone who typically buys real estate and uses that property as a long or short term investment.
-Sometimes investors target distressed homes to buy at a discount rate (usually with cash) to then renovate the home and resell the home at a much higher value.
+Investors often target distressed homes to buy at a discount rate (usually with cash) to then renovate the home and resell the home at a much higher value.
 Wholesalers are not your traditional real estate investors.
-A wholesaler will buy your home without using a realtor and while under contract, the wholesaler sells the home to a new buyer who usually pays a significantly higher price for the home.
-Wholesalers simply prey on homeowners who do not know the true value of their property.
+A wholesaler will buy your home without using a Realtor and while under contract, the wholesaler sells the home to a new buyer who pays a market value (what you SHOULD be selling your home for).
+Wholesalers prey on homeowners who do not know the true value of their property.

 HOW TO PREVENT FALLING PREY TO SCAMS

 Maybe you aren’t in the demographic of the target market, but you may have a loved one or neighbor that is.
 It’s important to know that these “sell your house for cash” gimmicks do not benefit the homeowner.
-To know the true value of a home, seek out multiple local real estate brokers in your area and get a few different opinions on the price.
-A realtor is your advocate to protect one of the largest financial assets: your home.
+To know the true value of a home, get the opinion of multiple, local, Realtors.
+A Realtor is your advocate.
+When hired, one of their many core roles is to sell your home for market value.
 If you want to sell your home off-market without a real estate agent, we encourage you to work with an attorney that can be sure the real estate contract is not harmful to you.

 Lastly, but certainly not least, we all go through life.
 And sometimes life is messy!
 If you feel that selling your distressed home for cash is “easier,” that is still not a reason to fall prey to the gimmicks.
 Work with a local realtor that knows you, your situation, your home and neighborhood.
 It will definitely pay off in the long run.
 Check out all of my Seller Resources here!